-The top-level summary provides a color-coded guide to SEO performance and provides jump-links to the corresponding report sections.
+Its top-level summary provides a really useful guide to SEO performance and provides jump-links to the corresponding report sections.
 Each section is color-coded so you can quickly see which areas of your local strategy need the most attention.

-To rank effectively in search results (organic & local results) business needs to invest time and effort to make itself relevant, prominent and authoritative on the web.
+To rank effectively in search results (organic and local results), a business needs to invest time and effort to make itself relevant, prominent, and authoritative on the web.

-In addition to knowing what the business does, Google also wants to know if the business is well known and an authority in its industry.
-The more trust Google can establish in businesses, the more confident it is to display the business higher up the search results.
+In addition to knowing what the business does, Google also wants to know if the business is a well-known 'authority' in its industry.
+The more trust Google can establish in businesses, the more confident it is in displaying the business higher up the search results.

-All businesses want to achieve higher rankings in order to attract more customers and clients, which is where the Local Search Audit becomes an invaluable tool.
-Identifying areas that may need improvement, illustrating how well-optimized a business is versus competitors, as well as aspects that are going well to give a piece of mind.
+All businesses would like higher rankings in order to attract more customers and clients, which is where the Local Search Audit becomes an invaluable tool.
+Identifying areas that may need improvement, illustrating how well-optimized a business is versus competitors, and highlighting areas that are going well, all provide valuable feedback.

-The Local Search Audit is very popular with in house SEO and agencies, who utilize the data to either prepare or maintain strategies, use to showcase to prospective clients or highlight the value to current clients.
+The Local Search Audit is very popular with in-house SEOs and agencies, who use the data to prepare and maintain strategies, showcase work required to prospective clients, or highlight the value of their work to current clients.

-- Sales Report: Agencies create a Local Search Audit report for new prospects and send or share it with them as part of the pitch process.
-The reports can be completely white-labeled with the agency logo and color scheme.
-The report can also be customized to include only the sections that an agency wants to share with their prospects.
+- Sales Report: Agencies create a Local Search Audit report for new prospects then send or share it with them as part of the pitch process.
+The reports can be completely white-labeled with the agency logo and color scheme, and customized to include only the sections that an agency wants to share with their prospects.

-- Lead-Gen Report: Agencies can add our Lead Gen widget (link text https://www.brightlocal.com/lead-generation-for-marketing-agencies/) to their website.
-This captures data about the lead (which they enter within the widget) and creates a Local Search Audit which can be presented to the lead.
-The agency gets the contact details of the lead and can follow up with them to pitch their services.
+- Lead-Gen Report: Agencies can add our Lead-Gen widget to their website, which captures data about the lead (which they enter within the widget) and creates a Local Search Audit that the lead can have presented to them.
+The agency gets the contact details of the lead, and can follow up with them to pitch their services.

-LSA Report: audits 7 areas of Local SEO
+LSA Report: seven areas of Local SEO are audited

 The Local Search Audit provides a snapshot view of your local SEO performance.

-Each report is divided into 7 sections, with each section isolating and reporting on a different area of local SEO.
+Each report is divided into seven sections, with each section isolating and reporting on a different area of local SEO.

-The report provides a score for each section and presents these in a clear color-coded way so it’s easy to see which areas are performing well and badly, ranging from green for ‘good’ to red for needing improvement.
+The report provides a score for each section and presents these in a clear, color-coded format which lets you instantly see which areas are performing well / badly — ranging from green for ‘good’ to red for 'needing improvement'.

-The Local Search Audit uses a simple set of formulas to calculate the score for each section.
-The formulas look at the performance of the business and how it compares to local competitors who rank at the top end of the search.
+The Local Search Audit uses a simple set of formulas to calculate the score for each section, which look at the performance of the business and how it compares to local competitors who rank at the top end of the search.

-The report contains information about each section and its SEO-metric, so users can view these to gain a better understanding of each section by simply clicking the '?' symbol to view these explanations.
+The report contains information about each section and its SEO metric.
+Users can view these to gain a better understanding of each section by simply clicking the '?' symbol to view these explanations.

 The sections of the Local Search Audit include: